 That said, the ANS is affected by psychological stressors, and its response is based on our behaviors/perceptions, which can contribute to the symptoms women feel during menopause.

 The only way to effectively influence our ANS is with our breath.
 Read that again.
-With our breath.
 The breath is the cornerstone of calm and maximum health.
-Bring it in deep, every chance you get.
+Breathe in deep, every chance you get.

 Symptoms of Nervous system challenges: sugar cravings, chronic stress, weight gain and changes in the physical body shape, caffeine craving carbs/sugar, glittery, sleep poorly, tired but wired, air hunger, sadness, anxiety, shallow breathing, low energy, etc.